rstudio/miniUI/README.md

 # miniUI

 Provides UI widget and layout functions for writing Shiny apps that work well on small screens.
-Designed to work especially well with Shiny Gadgets.
+Designed to work especially well for creating Shiny Gadgets.

 Inspired by the lovely [Ratchet](http://goratchet.com/) CSS framework, though currently miniUI doesn't use any of Ratchet's CSS code.